All Products

 • The timeout period for data replication between the master and replica nodes in a Redis database is specified by the repl-timeout parameter.
 We recommend that you run the config set repl-timeout 600 command to set the timeout period to 600 seconds for the source instance.
 If the source instance stores a large amount of data, you can increase the value of the repl-timeout parameter based on your business requirements.

-• During data synchronization, if the number of shards in the source ApsaraDB for Redis instance is increased or decreased, or if you change the database specifications, such as scaling up the memory capacity, you must reconfigure the data synchronization task.
+• During data synchronization, if the number of shards in the source Redis instance is increased or decreased, or if you change the database specifications, such as scaling up the memory capacity, you must reconfigure the data synchronization task.
 To ensure data consistency, we recommend that you clear the data that has been synchronized to the destination Redis database before you reconfigure the data synchronization task.

 • If the source or destination instance is a self-managed Redis database and the connection address of the self-managed Redis database changes during the data synchronization, you need to reconfigure the data synchronization task.